 PEX and CPVC are typically used for piping main water lines.
 Due to their wide array of applications and their ability to withstand high pressure, they are frequently used for running main lines in housing and commercial applications.

-The best type of plumbing pipe is PEX Pipe or Copper Pipe due to their wide application of use, durability and use of non-toxic materials.
+The best type of plumbing pipe is PEX Pipe or Copper Pipe due to its wide application of use, durability, and use of non-toxic materials.

 Yes, PEX plumbing pipes are safe for drinking water.
 Due to the composition of the materials used in PEX pipes, they are frequently used in the same situations as copper plumbing.